PoOnesNerfect/oofs/README.md

     2: invalid digit found in string
 ```

-The error displays chain of methods that fail, their locations in code, the parameters' types and their debug values.
-Same will be displayed when you format the error as Debug (i.e. `{:?}`).

 Nice looking error is not all; we also get categorized error handling with tags.

 At the source method `failing_method`, we tag the `parse` method with `RetryTag` type.